-CONTRIBUTION TO OUR AIMS
+CONTRIBUTION TO OUR AIM

-Effective treasury management will provide support towards the achievement of Council Plan aims and objectives.
+Effective treasury management provides support towards the achievement of all Council Plan aims and objectives.
 Treasury management is an integral part of the Council's finances providing for cash flow management and financing of capital schemes.
-It therefore underpins all the Council's aims.